metio/yosql/yosql-website/content/configuration/files/outputBaseDirectory.md

 ### Option: 'some/other/directory'

-Changing the `outputBaseDirectory` configuration option to `some/other/directory!` configures `YoSQL` to look into the path relative directory `some/other/directory`.
+Changing the `outputBaseDirectory` configuration option to `some/other/directory!` configures `YoSQL` to write into the relative directory`some/other/directory`.

 ### Option: '/an/absolute/path'

-Changing the `outputBaseDirectory` configuration option to `/an/absolute/path!` configures `YoSQL` to look into the absolute directory path `/an/absolute/path`.
+Changing the `outputBaseDirectory` configuration option to `/an/absolute/path!` configures `YoSQL` to write into the absolute directory path `/an/absolute/path`.

 ## Related Options